-February 28, 2019 (CAMBRIDGE, MA) — MassBio®’s MassCONNECT®, the only mentoring program in Massachusetts that is solely dedicated to serving the needs of early-stage entrepreneurs in the life sciences, yesterday kicked off its first cycle of 2019 with a technology showcase.
+March 1, 2018 (CAMBRIDGE, MA) — MassBio’s MassCONNECT®, the only mentoring program in Massachusetts that is solely dedicated to serving the needs of early-stage entrepreneurs in the life sciences, yesterday kicked off its first cycle of 2018 with a technology showcase.
 During the event, the four chosen life sciences startups presented their ideas to a room of industry executives and potential mentors for early feedback.
-Their research represents the incredible innovation coming out of Massachusetts, with this cycle’s cohort focused on developing engineered bacteria for cancer therapies, onco-selective messenger RNAs (mRNAs) for cancer immunotherapy, novel cell therapies for blood and bone marrow diseases, and using mixed reality and machine learning to enhance drug discovery.
+Their research represents the cutting-edge of science, with this cycle’s cohort focused on enabling AAV gene therapy for eye and liver diseases, using augmented reality to help surgeons operate safer and faster, developing targeted therapies for cancer, and preventing heart-failure by monitoring fluid retention.

-This MassCONNECT cycle is being sponsored by Bayer, Evaluate and Wilson Sonsini Goodrich & Rosati.
+This MassCONNECT® cycle is being sponsored by Bayer, Wilson Sonsini Goodrich & Rosati, and Evaluate Pharma.

 “As an active member of the Boston innovation community, Bayer is excited to partner with the MassCONNECT program to advance patient-centric scientific ideas,” said Chandra Ramanathan, Vice President, Head of the East Coast Innovation Center at Bayer.
 “We are proud to support and mentor entrepreneurs seeking new ways to develop better treatments for patients, faster.”